Instructions for

 Summary of steps

-The following summarizes the WebAuthn challenge flow using a user sign-in use case.
+The following example illustrates the WebAuthn enrollment flow that occurs when a user signs in.

 See also